25 Things You Didn’t Know About Studying Engineering

 5. Manufacturing industry employs the highest number of engineers

 This is followed by Engineering services, the government, and scientific research and development.
-Engineers in countries with low manufacturing industry have a harder time finding jobs to practice their field.
+Engineers in countries with low manufacturing industries have a harder time finding jobs to practice their field.

-6. Many of world’s richest people are Engineers
+6. Many of the world’s richest people are Engineers

-Jeff Bezos founder of Amazon studied Electrical Engineering, Larry Page, Google co-founder studies Computer engineering, Strive Masiyiwa founder of Econet wireless studied electrical and electronic engineering, Mo Ibrahim founder of Celtel, electrical engineering, Carlos Slim Mexican business titan studied civil engineering, to mention a few.
+Jeff Bezos founder of Amazon studied Electrical Engineering, Larry Page, Google co-founder studied Computer engineering, Strive Masiyiwa founder of Econet Wireless studied electrical and electronic engineering, Mo Ibrahim founder of Celtel, electrical engineering, Carlos Slim Mexican business titan studied civil engineering, to mention a few.

 7. Studying engineering can be boring